azevedo-eckhardt-PINF411/DancingLinks/README.md

       >line 2
       >...

-    - the program then prints the number of solutions.
+    - the number of solutions is then printed in the standard output.
   - for covering problems like pentominoes:
     - ```java -ea Main pavage```
     - the program then reads a problem from the standard input in the form: